bouril/nano-tselector-hats/README.md

 This is a short and quick example of using a TSelector to process NanoAOD, and how it can be scaled out on condor.
+There are many ways to accomplish such a task--here I present just *one*.
+Some components are common to any
+solution: a core event processor, a steering framework, a metadata repository, and an interface to large compute resources.

 There is some [documentation](https://root.cern.ch/developing-tselector) about building a TSelector, but it mostly boils down to opening an example file from the collection of files you want to process,